Himachal Pradesh University Business School: Campus

 The university campus occupies an area of 200 acres and has been designed to possess a distinctive architectural style.
 The campus has a cafeteria, a health centre, recreational facilities, 14×6 Wi-Fi connectivity, a post-box and banking facilities with 24-hour ATM service.

 Library

 The institute over the past 42 years has created a dedicated departmental library exclusively for the usage of students and faculty.
 It has acquired a collection of books related to management, business, finance, marketing, accounting, operations, human resources and allied areas.

 HPUBS Students Association

 Introduction

 The UBS Students Association (formerly IMSSA) was formally registered in the year 2002 with the Registrar of Societies, Govt. of HP.
-UBSSA is a forerunner association that looks after the organisation of various events, activities, functions etc. at HPUBS Shimla.
+UBSSA is a forerunner association that looks after the organization of various events, activities, functions etc. at HPUBS Shimla.
 HPUBS, being a government run educational institution, cannot formally collect funds for the purpose of placement activities as there is no special clause for the establishment of Placement Cell in HPU Ordinances.

 UBSSA is a student association with the prime objective of funding the placement & other activities that take place in the department round the year.